tronprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

 ```

 # Peer limit
 `node.maxActiveNodes` indicates the maximum number of connections between the node and other nodes, the default value is 30.
 Setting a larger value can enable nodes to establish more connections, join the network more efficiently, and broadcast more efficiently.
 However, the bandwidth required to maintain the connection is also higher and the performance consumption is higher.
-Therefore, please set according to the actual situation.
+Therefore, please set it according to the actual situation.

 ```
 node {